Herbert Manzoni: Life

 The controversial 1974 Birmingham Central Library (now demolished) by John Madin Design Group which replaced a Victorian building on an adjacent site.

 Manzoni's most famous utterance on the city's architecture neatly encapsulates his attitudes:

 I have never been very certain as to the value of tangible links with the past.
 They are often more sentimental than valuable...
 As to Birmingham’s buildings, there is little of real worth in our architecture.
 Its replacement should be an improvement...
 As for future generations, I think they will be better occupied in applying their thoughts and energies to forging ahead, rather than looking backward.

 Manzoni's plan for Birmingham's inner ring road, from the Birmingham Corporation Inner Ring Road Key Plan (1946).
 This was largely built as proposed, albeit without the central axis along Colmore Row.

 An urban motorway system was also launched by Manzoni.
 This had been advocated by William Haywood in his 1918 book, The Development of Birmingham.
 Manzoni began planning an Inner Ring Road from 1943, and an Act of Parliament was passed in 1946 allowing construction to commence.
 The first section, Smallbrook Queensway, was not started until 1957 and was completed in 1960.
-The entire ring road was opened by Queen Elizabeth II in 1971.
+The entire ring road was opened by Queen Elizabeth II in 1971, however in error she named the whole ring road instead of just one part of it, Queensway.
 Demolition of Masshouse Circus on the ring road began in March 2002 and further sections were demolished or demoted following it.
 The construction of the Inner Ring Road had resulted in the demolition of the remains of the Market Hall at the Bull Ring, the Central Library, Mason Science College and the Central Technical College.
 A Middle Ring Road was constructed following this, cutting through the Jewellery Quarter, and an Outer Ring Road was also designated.
 Following the demolition of parts of the Inner Ring Road, Birmingham City Centre is now considered to be the area within the Middle Ring Road.
 According to urban designer Nick Corbett, planners started realising from the 1980s that the Queensway "was stifling growth as well as having a rather brutal appearance."